eda-labs/nfd24-lab/docs/lab1.md

 ---
 # Lab 1: Using a declarative approach to network provisioning

-As you may have figured out by now, Kubernetes (K8s) was our guiding light in building a truly declarative automation platform—so in this lab, we'll use K8s and its tools to explore what this means.
+As you may have figured out by now, Kubernetes (K8s) was our guiding light in building a truly declarative automation platform — so in this lab, we'll use K8s and its tools to explore what this means.

 You're probably wondering, "Why on earth should I venture into the world of Kubernetes (aka K8s) to manage my data center infrastructure, like my fabric?"

-Well, the good news is that you don't need to—but that doesn't mean you shouldn't!
+Well, the good news is that you don't need to — but that doesn't mean you shouldn't!
 With EDA, there is absolutely no requirement to know how to manage Custom Resources or even use K8s at all.
 You can use our UI or even our REST API if you're feeling adventurous.
 However, as you modernize your network automation toolchain, you may find that the success of K8s has brought a large number of community and enterprise integrations/tools, which you might find useful.
 And hey, you may even end up speaking the same language as your application folks, if that's of any interest, of course.

 Let's take a look at what it may look like to use K8s and some of its tools to deploy a fabric.

 ## Step 1: Creating a Fabric using Kubectl

-SSH into your assigned lab environment if you haven't already:
+SSH into your assigned lab environment if you haven't already (you don't need EDA UI just yet):

 --8<-- "docs/index.md:connectivity"